 - Improved contact/surface fatigue strength of gearing

 - Reduction in transmission noise & lubricant temperature

 - Prevents micro and macro pitting

-- Good rounding ability to sharp edges for ease of handling and assembly
+- Rounding of sharp edges for ease of assembly